Transmission Fluid Flush vs. Change – Which is Better?

 Final Words

-By now, you have seen the differences and similarities covered in Transmission Fluid flush vs. change discussion.
+By now, you have seen the differences and similarities covered in the Transmission Fluid flush vs. change discussion.
 While both remove dirt, debris, and particles from the transmission and enhance performance, some manufacturers do not recommend changing or flushing the transmission.

-Finally, do not flush high mileage cars.
+Finally, do not flush high-mileage cars.
 The flush may damage aging seals, causing hydraulic problems and leaks.
 Instead, change the transmission fluid.

 Osuagwu Solomon